-When employees stop learning, they will start considering a job change for stimulation.
+When employees stop learning, they will consider a job change for stimulation.
 Managers must encourage employees to hone their skills by attending conferences, webinars, and events.
-Keep the mindset of curiosity and learning high, for interns doing a job and employees building a career.
+Keep the mindset of curiosity and learning high for interns doing a job and employees building a career.

 The connect and align feature of Empuls enables you to speak with employees about their goals and objectives.
-When you know what they want to focus on, for upskilling, give them the information, resources, and job training.
+When you know what they want to focus on, give them the information, resources, and job training for upskilling.

-According to Harvard Business Review, Pixar University offers to its employee's trainings and optional classes in different disciplines.
+According to Harvard Business Review, Pixar University offers its employees training and optional classes in different disciplines.